Ent Schema

 option declares that the

 edges are stored on a field in the other table.
-In this case each user can have
+In this example each user can

 defineEntSchema({